 Background:

-Historically, rivers have served many roles and purposes, from transportation route, to recreation, to a water source, both for intake and post-production deposit, by industries.
+Historically, rivers have served many roles and purposes, from transportation route connecting people and places, to food and recreation source providing sustenance, nourishment and enjoyment, to water source both for intake and deposit.
 By the mid-20th Century, many of America’s rivers were extremely polluted.
-The Clean Water Act helped in part to address water quality, but many waterways continue to suffer from industrial pollutants and sediments, algae blooms and trace contaminants, sewage overflows, and plastic pollution.
+The Clean Water Act helped address water quality, but many waterways continue to suffer from industrial pollutants and sediments, algae blooms and trace contaminants, sewage overflows and plastic pollution and even extinction.

 Today, water is a politically charged issue with innumerable instances of human rights violations.
 This project aims to coalesce the arts, education, environmental, and political communities around water.
 Rivers share a history of pitfalls and recoveries; they are also spaces charged with energy and are national treasures.
 Moving the Rights of Rivers asks us to consider our personal and collective responsibility to rivers and, by extension, the earth and our fellow inhabitants, engaging communities around one of their most precious resources.
 Though unique to each location, the project contains common elements including engagement of local communities, investigation of and envisioning or create solutions to local issues, education and action, and celebratory performance which is adaptable for a variety of locations.